AidanSeidle/PIC16BProject/.ipynb_checkpoints/README-checkpoint.md

 3. Follow the directory to the folder, then navigate into the folder called "scrapy_selenium" -this folder should contain __pycache__, __init__.py, http.py, and middlwares.py

-4. Replace the middlewares.py file with the middleware.py file found in the "FOR SELENIUM" folder.
+4. Replace the middlewares.py file with the middlewares.py file found in the "FOR SELENIUM" folder.

 ## Running the App

 Open terminal.
 Navigate into the Flask folder using the `cd` command.
 Type `python hello.py` and copy the url into Chrome.
 Enter a video game into the textbox and then push "submit".
-The results page may take up to a minute to load.
+The results page may take up to two minutes to load.